Author: MAPFRE Economics

 The United States is also encountering public and private balances in a delicate situation, with high debt, no fiscal space, erosion of corporate and family savings, and (still) a loose monetary policy, with little room for downward adjustments.
 This is in accordance with our risk scenario, a scenario in which the Federal Reserve could increase interest rates quickly, causing a sharp domestic downturn with real and financial impact especially vis à vis the Eurozone (which would see an appreciation of its exchange rate and with the emerging markets, in particular those in a vulnerable position.

-The complete analysis can be found in the report 2018 Economic and Industry Outlook: Fourth Quarter Perspectives, prepared by MAPFRE Economic Research, available at the following link:
+The complete analysis can be found in the report 2018 Economic and Industry Outlook: Fourth Quarter Perspectives, prepared by MAPFRE Economics, available at the following link: